 - Individuals in violation of the underage possession of alcohol law will face penalties, but not jail time.

-Punishment for a first conviction of this offense may result in a $250 fine and 24 to 32 hours of community service.
+Punishment for the first conviction of this offense may result in a $250 fine and 24 to 32 hours of community service.

 A second or subsequent offense may result in one or more of the following penalties.